elkhouryk/RS-TransCLIP/README.md

 <ins>Notes:</ins>

 * The class_changes.txt file inserts a space between combined class names.
 For example, the class name "railwaystation" becomes "railway station."
 This change is applied consistently across all datasets.
-* The WHURS19 dataset is already uploaded to the repository for reference
+* The WHURS19 dataset is already uploaded to the repository for reference.